allen-tran/allen-tran/README.md

 ### Allen (he/him) // 19 // San Jose State University

+🏃 i love to go on long runs :)
 <!--
 **allen-tran/allen-tran** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.